 Does the MLS apply to me?

-With that in mind, below is an overview for common circumstances where the MLS would and wouldn’t apply:
+Below is an overview for common circumstances where the MLS would and wouldn’t apply *:

-The MLS applies to you if you don’t have an appropriate level of hospital insurance and you are:
+The MLS applies to you if you don’t have an appropriate level of hospital cover and you are:

-- a single person with an income for MLS purposes that is greater than the income threshold (see the surcharge table above); or
+- a single person with an income for MLS purposes that is greater than the income threshold; or

-- a couple or family whose combined income for MLS purposes is greater than the income threshold (see the surcharge table above).
+- a couple or family whose combined income for MLS purposes is greater than the income threshold.

 The MLS doesn’t apply to you if:

-- your income for MLS purposes is below the threshold (see surcharge table above); or
+- your income for MLS purposes is below the threshold; or

-- as a couple or family, your income for MLS purposes is below the threshold (see surcharge table above; or
+- as a couple or family, your income for MLS purposes is below the threshold; or

 - your income for MLS purposes is greater than the threshold but you have an appropriate level of hospital insurance.

-There are other special cases where you’d be exempt from paying the MLS.
-To find out more, head to the ATO’s website.
+There are other special cases where you’d be exempt from paying the MLS, which you can read about on the ATO’s website.

 How can I avoid the MLS?

-If the MLS applies to you, or will apply to you, you need to take out an appropriate level of hospital insurance to be eligible for an exemption; this can be either by itself or in combination with extras insurance.
-If you only buy extras insurance you’ll still have to pay the MLS.
+If the MLS applies to you, or will apply to you, you need to get an appropriate level of hospital cover to avoid the MLS.
+You will only be exempt from the MLS if you buy hospital insurance.
+If you only buy extras insurance, you’ll still have to pay the MLS.

 For more information on how the MLS works, head to the Private Health Insurance Ombudsman.